-Medically referred to as striae, stretch marks present as wavy red, white or silvery streaks on the skin.
-Stretch marks are formed in the dermis, which is the middle layer of the skin.
-When the skin is stretched at a rate quicker than normal, as is the case with rapid weight loss or gain or pregnancy, the dermis breaks down and forms a stretch mark.
+Medically referred to as striae, stretch marks appear as wavy red, white, or silvery streaks on the skin.
+Stretch marks form in the dermis, which is the middle layer of your skin.
+When the skin stretches more quickly than usual, as with rapid weight change or pregnancy, the dermis breaks down and forms a stretch mark.

-Stretch marks are notoriously difficult to treat.
-The most effective stretch mark removal methods are done under the care of a dermatologist.
-At Schweiger Dermatology Group, we offer various treatments for treating stretch marks.
-The gold standard treatment for stretch mark removal is an in-office laser procedure.
-We utilize the Fractional CO2 Laser, Fraxel Laser, pulsed dye laser and KTP laser to reduce stretch marks from the skin.
-Schweiger Dermatology Group has all of these lasers at our disposal.
-When the stretch marks are red or purple in color, the best laser to use is a pulsed dye or KTP laser, which targets damaged blood vessels without harming the skin.
-If your skin has white or silver stretch marks, then the fractional CO2 laser or the Fraxel Laser is the best methods.
+When the stretch marks are red or purple, the best lasers to use are the Pulsed Dye and KTP Laser, which target damaged blood vessels without harming the skin.
+If your skin has white or silver stretch marks, the fractional CO2 laser and the Fraxel Laser are the best options.
 The Fraxel laser and other fractional CO2 lasers work by poking microscopic holes in the skin, which reaches the dermis.
-This in turn regenerates collagen growth and helps the skin to heal itself and reveal healthier skin to replace the stretch marks.
+This, in turn, regenerates collagen growth and helps the skin heal and reveal healthier skin to replace the stretch marks.

 In addition to lasers, certain prescription medications such as high potency retinoids (vitamin A creams) can help for some cases of stretch marks.